 In American English, bills, notes, bonds, and securities issued by the United States Department of the Treasury are Treasurys.
 The word has an initial capital letter, and it is pluralized in an unorthodox way—with -ys instead of the conventional -ies.
-We can’t explain why Treasurys is pluralized this way, and the theories we’ve heard are unconvincing.
-What matters is that this is how it’s done by people and publications with clout in finance and economics.
-Treasurys is ungrammatical, but we can’t pretend people don’t use it.
+We can’t explain why Treasurys is pluralized this way; there are several theories out there, but none is convincing.
+What matters is that this is how it’s done by people and publications with knowledge and clout in finance and economics.

 Examples